 Te Kura has to ensure that work presented for assessment is the student’s own work.
 The parent/caregiver of a student enrolling in courses that lead to New Zealand national qualifications must ensure that the student understands that work sent in for assessment must be their own.
 Plagiarism detection software may be applied to any work presented for assessment.
 Your agreement to the declaration statement in your student’s enrolment application is confirmation of this understanding.

 - In courses that lead to NZ national qualifications, assessment activities may require supervision.
 These will be supplied in sealed packs and must be done with a supervisor and under test conditions.
 The student and their supervisor must sign the authentication statement on the cover sheet.
 The same procedure applies to examinations.
 If working online at NCEA Level 1 assessment activities will be released to the student by their teacher and must be done with a supervisor and under test conditions.
-The student must complete the online authentication statement and supply their supervisor’s name and the relationship of the supervisor to them when uploading the assessment activity to the designated dropbox in Te Kura’s online teaching and learning environment (OTLE).
+The student must complete the online authentication statement and supply their supervisor’s name and the relationship of the supervisor to them when uploading the assessment activity to the designated dropbox in Te Kura’s online learning environment (My Te Kura).
 The same procedure applies to examinations.

 Supervisors and their students are able to discuss the student’s learning needs and concerns with Te Kura staff.
 In the event that the concern cannot be resolved, Te Kura has formal complaints procedures.
 Te Kura recognises that any student making a complaint should feel safe and supported and that by making a complaint they will not be academically disadvantaged.

 The following Te Kura Information Communications Technology (ICT) Student Use Agreement is for the protection and safety of students enrolled at Te Kura.
 By agreeing to the declaration statement in your enrolment application, you agree to comply with the terms of this agreement.